flytbase/apidoc/source/includes/navigation/access_request.md

     ---------- | ---------- | ------------
     success | bool | true if action successful message | string | debug message

+### API usage information:

+* access_request API MUST be called if you don't have any RC hooked with the vehicle.
+* It is safer to configure RC to communicate with the drone and send the vehicle to GUIDED/OFFBOARD mode instead of calling access_request command.
+* All navigation API's except 'disarm' requires that FlytOS's access to drone has been enabled.
+So before calling any setpoint / waypoint APIs, make sure to call this API, or send vehicle to GUIDED/OFFBOARD mode via RC.

 ### ROS endpoint:
 Navigation APIs in FlytOS are derived from / wrapped around the core navigation services in ROS.
 Onboard service clients in rospy / roscpp can call these APIs.
 Take a look at roscpp and rospy API definition for message structure.